 For support boards, cut two 1-1/2″x 3/4″ strips of wood to just past the width of the pumpkin.

 Glue the support boards to the back of the wood pumpkin strips.

-Using a nail gun, nail the support boards to the pumpkin strips to keep the boards in place while the glue dries.
+Using a nail gun, nail the support boards to the pumpkin strips.
+This will keep the boards in place while the glue dries.

 Draw the shape of your pumpkin on the front side of the strips.

-Apply wood glue to the stand and attach to the back of the pumpkin.
+Apply wood glue to the stand and attach it to the back of the pumpkin.

 Using a nail gun, nail the stand to the pumpkin in order to hold it until the glue is dry.